Creatine Monohydrate 101: What It Is and How to Use It

 How long until creatine monohydrate works?

-With a steady 3-5 g daily dose, your muscle creatine stores fill over roughly 3 to 4 weeks.
-An optional 5-7 day loading phase of about 20 g/day (split into four servings) can saturate stores in days instead, after which you return to the standard daily amount.
+On a steady 3-5 g daily dose, your muscle creatine stores fill over roughly 3 to 4 weeks.
+An optional 5-7 day loading phase of about 20 g/day (split into four servings) can saturate stores in days instead, after which you go back to the standard daily amount.

 Do I need to load creatine?

 No. Loading is optional.
-It gets you to full stores faster, but a simple 3-5 g daily dose reaches the same point in a few weeks with less chance of stomach upset.
+It gets you to full stores faster, but a simple 3-5 g daily dose reaches the same point in a few weeks with less chance of an upset stomach.
 Pick whichever fits your preferences and stay consistent.

 Should I take creatine on rest days?

 Yes.
 Creatine works by keeping your muscle stores topped up over time, so daily intake matters more than workout timing.
-Take your usual 3-5 g every day, including rest days, to maintain those stores.
+Take your usual 3-5 g every day, rest days included, to maintain those stores.

 Is micronized creatine better than regular?

-It is the same molecule, so it is not more effective.
+It's the same molecule, so it isn't more effective.
 Micronized creatine is milled into finer particles, so it mixes more smoothly and stays suspended longer.
 The choice is about texture and preference, not results.

 Shop clean, third-party tested supplements